John Peter Zenger: Early life

 Peter Zenger was born in 1697 in the German Palatinate.
 Most of the details of his early life are obscure.
-He was a son of Nicolaus Eberhard Zenger and his wife Johanna.
+He was the son of Nicolaus Eberhard Zenger and his wife Johanna.
 His father was a school teacher in Impflingen in 1701.
-The Zenger family had other children baptised in Rumbach in 1697 and in 1703 and in Waldfischbach in 1706.
+The Zenger family had other children baptized in Rumbach in 1697 and in 1703 and in Waldfischbach in 1706.
 The Zenger family immigrated to New York in 1710 as part of a large group of German Palatines, and Nicolaus Zenger was one of those who died before settlement.
 The governor of New York had agreed to provide apprenticeships for all the children of immigrants from the Palatinate, and John Peter was bound for eight years as an apprentice to William Bradford, the first printer in New York.
 By 1720, he was taking on printing work in Maryland, though he returned to New York permanently by 1722.

+When in 1725 William Bradford began publishing the New York Gazette, the first and only newspaper in New York at the time, John Peter Zenger was directly responsible for its production and also became a partner in Bradford’s business.

 After a brief partnership with Bradford in 1725, Zenger set up as a commercial printer on Smith Street in New York City.
+In 1730, Zenger published Peter Venema’s Arithmetica, considered the first arithmetic text printed in New York.
+By 1731, his printing house on Smith Street had released 21 titles, while his main competitor and former employer, Bradford, had printed 50.

 On 28 May 1719, Zenger married Mary White in the First Presbyterian Church, Philadelphia.
 On 24 August 1722, widower Zenger married Anna Catharina Maul in the Collegiate Church, New York.
 He was the father of many children by his second wife, six of whom survived.